Regulations for the 15th Klaudia Taev Competition (2027)

 Dress code

-We recommend being dressed respectfully to the audience.
+We recommend dressing respectfully for the audience.
 For the Finals, Ladies: evening dresses, and Gentlemen: suits/tuxedos/tailcoats.